 He confessed: I didn’t go to the bathroom.
 I actually went to the gift shop.
 That’s what took me so long.

-Oblivious of the anxiety on his face, I noted the small white bag with silky ribbon handles he had handed me looked a little too extravagant for a gift shop, but it didn’t register.
-Not until I opened the box, saw the ring, and yelled, THIS IS NOT FROM THE GIFT SHOP!! did it register that the man was pledging his undying love to me, and I was basically ruining it.
+The panicky look was back on his face.
+He handed me a small white bag with silky ribbon handles.
+It looked a little too extravagant for a gift shop, but it didn’t register.
+Not until I opened the box inside it, saw the gorgeous ring shimmering like the lights on the snow, and yelled real lady-like, THE GIFT SHOP DOESN’T SELL DIAMOND RINGS!! did it register that the man was pledging his undying love to me, and I was basically ruining it.

 He pulled over, looked me in the face, and said: I was hoping you would want to be my wife?

-Again yelling, I responded with something classy like hells yeah I do!!
-And then we went home to make a new memory.
+Again yelling, I responded with something academic like hells yeah I do!! and then we went home to make a new memory.

-Not that kind of memory.
-But the kind where our dog ate my Grandma’s gift, a jumbo-sized Hershey’s Chocolate Bar, and would be dead before Christmas Day unless we pumped her stomach.
+Not that kind of memory; the kind where our dog eats my Grandma’s gift, a jumbo-sized Hershey’s Chocolate Bar, and would be dead before Christmas Day unless we pumped her stomach.

+Oh yes.
+We walked in the house to find our dog had eaten through the wrapping paper and bow, and inhaled the milk-chocolatey goodness, also known as poison for dogs.
 Naturally, I freaked the freak out.
 My fiancé (squee!!
-I had a fiancé!) and I stood on the porch in the frigid night air while our mutt ran around the back yard like Lil’ Wayne on crack.
-So, basically, Lil Wayne on a Tuesday.
-During a small snippet of downtime, the man to whom I would eventually say “I do” tried to gag our dog with a plastic picnic spoon in hopes of regurgitating the chocolate.
-As one would expect, the spoon broke, the dog made it her new, jagged chew toy, and I freaked out some more.
+I had a fiancé!) and I stood on the back porch in the frigid night air while our mutt ran around the back yard like Lil’ Wayne on crack.
+During a small snippet of downtime, the man to whom I would eventually say “I do” thought to attempt gagging our dog with a plastic picnic spoon in hopes of regurgitating the chocolate.
+In a sudden yet somewhat expected turn of events, the spoon broke and the dog made it her new, jagged chew toy.
+I freaked out some more.

-At 11:30 and fresh out of gagging ideas, I called our vet on his emergency line, rambling about chocolate–SO MUCH CHOCOLATE–and pointy plastic.
-A lovely man, our vet, but not so well versed in the English language.
-He was quite difficult to understand in person, let alone over the phone.
-What I surmised from our conversation, after repeating his every word at volume 100 because that’s how communication barriers are broken, was the following:
+At approximately 11:30pm, fresh out of gagging ideas, I called our vet on his emergency line, rambling about chocolate–SO MUCH CHOCOLATE–and pointy plastic.
+A lovely man, our vet, but not so well versed in his English pronunciations of certain words, he was quite difficult to understand over the phone.
+What I surmised from our conversation, after repeating his every word at volume 100 because that’s how language barriers are broken, was the following:

-One of the more important details that I did not secure from our vet was the amount of hydrogen peroxide required to make the dog upchuck.
-Wanting to be thorough, we pried open her mouth and dumped half a friggin’ bottle of the stuff down her throat.
-It worked.
+One of the more important details that I did not secure from our vet was the amount of hydrogen peroxide required to make a 60-pound Labrador/Shepherd mix upchuck.
+Wanting to be thorough, we wrestled her into a scissor hold, pried open her mouth and dumped half a friggin’ bottle of the stuff down her throat.